 5. Use eye-catching photos or illustrations

-Even with all the recent updates and focus on short form video content, Adam Mosseri, Head of Instagram, said there is still a place for photo posts on Instagram.
+Even with all the recent updates and focus on short-form video content, Adam Mosseri, Head of Instagram, said there is still a place for photo posts on Instagram.
 Just like on Facebook, where visual content is also essential.
 And let’s not forget Pinterest, which is all about images.

-However, you might not have a graphic designer on staff, or a photography department at your disposal.
+However, you might not have a graphic designer on staff or a photography department at your disposal.
 Don’t worry, though!
 There are plenty of online tools that can help you create your posts.
 Just remember to use clear images that either show your products or yourself.
-This could either be a crisp photo or delightful illustration.
+This could either be a crisp photo or a delightful illustration.
 Great quality will make your post stand out in someone’s feed, which can increase the post’s engagement, saves and shares.